-The liabilities/assets show the underlying commitments that the Board has in the long term to pay post employment (retirement) benefits.
-For 2023/24, the net asset of £2.928m has a substantial impact on the net worth of the Board as recorded in the Balance Sheet, resulting in an overall positive balance of £3.201m.
+The impact of the asset ceiling has reduced the surplus by £6.441m resulting in a net deficit arising from the defined benefit obligation of $\pounds(0.305)$ m.
+This has a substantial impact on the net worth of the Board as recorded in the Balance Sheet, resulting in an overall positive balance of $\pounds 0.168$ m.
 However, this can fluctuate annually due to economic and demographic factors and finance is only required to be raised to cover discretionary benefits when the pensions are actually paid.
 The surplus or deficit on the scheme will be considered by the actuary at the time of the triennial valuation to ensure contributions over the remaining working life of employees (i.e. before payments fall due), are sufficient.